 • What level of care is included in the base rate

-• How care levels are assessed and priced
+• How care levels are assessed and priced over time

 • Staffing ratios and caregiver training standards